 Newer versions of WordPress aren’t always compatible with existing plugins so you may find yourself swapping out opt-in plugins more often than you’d like.

 And finally, the biggest drawback to WordPress is a lack of flexibility.
 Indeed, WordPress does a lot of the heavy lifting in site design but at a cost.
-You’re limited in your ability to customize.
+Customization is a bit limited, however.
 And even with 15K plugins, you may not get the look and list of features your online business requires.

 Joomla offers an increased ability to customize web sites to fit particular needs of virtually any kind of online business.

 Like WordPress, there’s a core program, templates and thousands of features, called extensions.
 Joomla extensions are the equivalent of WordPress plugins.
-They’re pre-programmed features divided into three main groups based on functionality: modules, plugins and components.
+Features are divided into three main groups based on functionality: modules, plugins and components.

 If you’re new to site building, the Joomla hosting platform has a very simple, user-friendly, intuitive interface that simplifies site construction.
 However, Joomla, itself, doesn’t offer themes and templates, though these are available from independent programmers, usually at a small cost.

-As a content management system, Joomla handles text using a WYSIWYG editor that makes uploading a breeze so, if you envision a web site with a lot of text, or text that changes frequently, Joomla’s text management system is something you’ll appreciate when there’s other work to be done.
+As a content management system, Joomla handles text using a WYSIWYG editor that makes uploading a breeze.
+Joomla’s text management is efficient.
+If you envision a web site with a lot of text that changes frequently, Joomla’s text management system will be a great fit.
+It’s something you’ll appreciate when there’s a great deal of text work to be done.

 Of the big three, Joomla falls between WordPress and Drupal in ease of use.
-Again, there’s usually a learning curve associated with any CMS, but in a few days, you’ll be adding mods, plugins and components, building a site that’s customized to your business needs and personal tastes.
+Again, the learning curve associated with any CMS is only a few days.
+Additionally, in a few days, you’ll be adding mods, plugins and components.
+It’s a powerful skill to know how to build a site that’s customized to your business needs and personal tastes.

 However, if you know, from the get-go, that your web site is going to be feature rich, with complex navigation and the latest in features like a live chat module, or a text chat option, Drupal delivers the greatest design flexibility – but at a price: the time it takes to learn Drupal protocols.